 To be related to the Seven Deities of Good Fortune called Shichifukujin, seven fillings are traditionally rolled in a sushi roll.
 For example, simmered shiitake mushrooms and kanpyo (dried gourd), cucumber, rolled omelet (tamagoyaki), eels, sakura denbu (sweet fish powder), and seasoned koyadofu (freeze-dried tofu) are used.
 These ingredients represent good health, happiness, and prosperity, and rolling the fillings means good fortune.

 Other potential ingredients include roast beef, thick omelet, cooked sansho (Japanese pepper), smoked scallops, seared spear squid, spiced cod roe, and cooked shiitake mushrooms.

 Usually, sushi rolls are sliced into bite-sized pieces.
 But fortune rolls aren't sliced since slicing indicates cutting good fortune.
-When eating fortune rolls, people face toward the good fortune direction of the year (eho) and make wishes.
-The good fortune direction is specified for each year according to the way of ying and yang, the esoteric cosmology based on ancient Chinese philosophy where good and bad luck for that particular year is interpreted by observing natural phenomena.
+When eating fortune rolls, people face the good fortune direction of the year (eho) and make wishes.
+The good fortune direction is specified for each year according to the way of yin and yang, the esoteric cosmology based on ancient Chinese philosophy where good and bad luck for that particular year is interpreted by observing natural phenomena.